What is a DSE Assessment?

 Positive communication with your employees regarding DSE

-It’s important to successfully collaborate with your team to ensure DSE assessments are affective and any relevant changes to legislations are communicated.
+It’s important to successfully collaborate with your team to ensure DSE assessments are effective and any relevant changes to legislation are communicated.

 Positive communication will also ensure together you manage potential health problems associated with DSE in a practical way by:

 - Implementing health and safety controls are relevant and practical

 - improving levels of commitment to working in a healthier more efficient way

 It’s always imperative you consult with employees regarding health and safety issues.
 In certain workplaces where there is a trade union present, this communication will be via union health and safety representatives.
 For workspaces without a union, you can consult and communicate directly or through other elected representations.